 H. Scott Fogler

 H. Scott Fogler is one of the most accomplished University of Illinois Chemical Engineering alumni in academia.
 Fogler is the Ame and Catherine Vennema Distinguished Professor and the Arthur F. Thurnau Professor of Chemical Engineering at the University of Michigan.
-He earned his B.S. in Chemical Engineering from the University of Illinois in 1962, and his Ph.D. in Chemical Engineering from the University of Colorado in 1965.
+He earned his B.S. in Chemical Engineering from Illinois in 1962, and his Ph.D. in Chemical Engineering from the University of Colorado in 1965.
 Fogler was department chairman from 1985 to 1990 at the University of Michigan and has been a faculty member there for more than 40 years.
-He has published more than 200 papers and is the author of Elements of Chemical Reaction Engineering (now in its fourth edition) as well as Strategies for Creative Problem Solving (now in its second edition).
-His Reaction Engineering book is used in approximately 75 percent of all chemical engineering curricula worldwide.
+He has published more than 200 papers and is the author of Elements of Chemical Reaction Engineering as well as Strategies for Creative Problem Solving.
+His Reaction Engineering book is used worldwide in chemical engineering curricula.
 He has won many research and teaching awards, including a Fulbright Scholarship, numerous named lectureships, and the American Society for Engineering Education Lifetime Achievement Award.
 He is credited for being the pioneer in creating CD-ROM modules for engineering education and is the key creator of the AIChE Chem-E Car Competition.
 Fogler has graduated more than 38 students from his research group who have examined various aspects of porous media characterization, human toxicity models, and snake bite phenomena.

 Curtis W. Frank